maciejmalecki/maciejmalecki.github.io/genai/_drafts/ai-steep-learning-curve.md

 Now, let's focus on 'junior sceptics'.
 Most of them have tried, but after some initial success, they were set back by non-functional software or devastating code reviews performed by fellow engineers.
 They most likely revert to classical methods, including Stack Overflow, which will most likely become obsolete sooner or later.
 The existence of this group proves that a competent AI leader is essential for a project, team or company.
 Unless, of course, some of these people deliberately ignore AI in order to gain practical coding and engineering skills as soon as possible, thereby joining the 'seasoned' group.

+Last but not least, my favourite group is 'seasoned sceptics'.
+I was perhaps there twice, especially when it came to coding assistants.
+I started using a leading tool from this group, but then quickly reverted to a plain AI chatbot and the copy-and-paste technique because I noticed the earlier one was random.
+I had the same experience when I first tried a multi-agent tool and then reverted to a more classical approach.
+In fact, there are two kinds of people in this group: those with very little knowledge of AI, particularly Generative AI, and those with a good awareness of AI who nevertheless try to turn back the clock by neglecting to use any AI in their work, fearing (and with good reason) that they will be eliminated from the market sooner or later.
+The people in this group can play two roles.
+One positive role is that of critic and realist.
+But there is a negative role as well — that of the defeatist, who can spoil the atmosphere and break up your teams.

 <!-- not corrected -->
+Once we have sketched different actors in this drama, let's now elaborate more on reasons.

 ### Overselling is the reason number 1